Hawaii Real Estate Market

 In 2020, Hawaii will likely continue as the least affordable housing market in the country, and as you’ve learned condo prices in some Hawaiian counties are rocketing.

-Building permits reflect future construction trends and volume, and Hawaii’s year over year growth is a brisk 62% over last years.
+Building permits reflect future construction trends and volume, and Hawaii’s year over year growth was at a brisk 62% over the last few years.
+Because of the pandemic, 2022 stats are not available as yet.
+Please bookmark this page and we’ll update when new data is released.

 With house and apartment construction numbers flagging so badly, we might forecast home prices and rent prices to rocket in 2021.